opencog/link-grammar/README.md

 One may argue that Viterbi is a more natural, biological way of working with sequences.
-Some experimental, psychological support for this can be found here: http://www.sciencedaily.com/releases/2012/09/120925143555.htm per Morten Christiansen, Cornell professor of psychology.
+Some experimental, psychological support for this can be found at http://www.sciencedaily.com/releases/2012/09/120925143555.htm per Morten Christiansen, Cornell professor of psychology.